peter279k/iii_tmp_passwd_tool/README.md

 your outlook mail password
 ```

+- Using the `pipenv shell` to enter into current Python virtual environment shell.
-- Using `./run.sh last-6-lengths-of-your-id-number` to start getting temp password on III portal!
+- Using `./run.sh last-6-lengths-of-your-id-number` command to run `./run.sh` shell script and start getting temp password on III portal!
+- After running above `./run.sh` script is successful, using the `exit` command exit this virtual environment shell.

 - The output message is as follows: